PradeepKumarHE/MultithreaddingJava/README.md

-For this project we should have
+For this project, we should have
-JDK 21
+JDK 21,
-Maven 3.5+
+Maven 3.5+ and
 annotation processor should be enabled